• Skip to main content

 IAPP.
 Previous National Privacy and Data Governance Congresses were approved for up to 12 hours of CPE credits per IAPP’s CPE policy.

 Law Society of Ontario.
-The content of the Congress may be applicable toward the 9 CPD Hours of Substantive Continuing Professional Development required by the Law Society of Upper Canada.
+Congress content may be applicable toward the 9 CPD Hours of Substantive Continuing Professional Development required by the Law Society of Upper Canada.

 Law Society of Alberta.
 Congress content may be applicable toward attaining the goals set out in individual CPD Plans as required by the Law Society of Alberta.